Year of the Four Emperors: Vindex's revolt and fall of Nero (March–June 68)

 The end of Nero's reign (54–68) was marked by political trials and plots, such as the Pisonian conspiracy in 65, showing the disenchantment of the senatorial elite towards the Emperor.
-In the winter of 67–68, Gaius Julius Vindex, the legate of Gallia Lugdunensis, looked for support among other governors and administrators in order to start a revolt against Nero.
+In the winter of 67–68, Gaius Julius Vindex, the legate of Gallia Lugdunensis, looked for support among other governors and administrators to start a revolt against Nero.
 Aware of his relatively humble origins, Vindex did not covet the Empire for himself, nor did he name a candidate, probably to maximise his chances of finding someone interested.
-Plutarch tells that the people reached by Vindex forwarded his letters to Nero, except one: his southern neighbour Servius Sulpicius Galba, the governor of Hispania Tarraconensis, the largest Spanish province.
-In mid-March 68, Vindex proceeded with his plan and raised an army composed of Gallic tribesmen, which nevertheless cut short his attempts to win over the officers of the seven legions posted on the Rhine, whose soldiers would not accept fighting alongside Gauls.
-As a result, Vindex turned towards Galba, the only man who had not denounced him to Nero.
+Plutarch tells that the people reached by Vindex forwarded his letters to Nero, except one, his southern neighbour Servius Sulpicius Galba, the governor of Hispania Tarraconensis, the largest Spanish province.
+In mid-March 68, Vindex proceeded with his plan and raised an army composed of Gallic warriors, which cut short his attempts to win over the officers of the seven legions posted on the Rhine, whose soldiers would not accept fighting alongside Gauls.
+Vindex turned to Galba, the only man who had not denounced him to Nero.

-In early April 68, Galba accepted Vindex's proposition, and was acclaimed emperor in Carthago Nova (now Cartagena, Spain).
-He rapidly received support from officials of Baetica and Lusitania, the other two Iberian provinces, who provided him the money to raise the VII Galbiana, a second legion, in addition to the VI Victrix based in Galba's province.
+In early April 68, Galba accepted Vindex's proposition and was acclaimed emperor in Carthago Nova (now Cartagena, Spain).
+He rapidly received support from officials of Baetica and Lusitania, the other two Iberian provinces, who provided him with the money to raise the VII Galbiana, a second legion, in addition to the VI Victrix based in Galba's province.

-Meanwhile, Vindex had to besiege his own former capital, Lugdunum, as its citizens were particularly devoted to Nero, which led Lucius Verginius Rufus, the governor of Germania Superior, to march on Vindex.
-He besieged Vesontio, capital of the Sequani, a tribe that supported Vindex, who therefore had to leave the siege of Lugdunum to come to their aid.
+Vindex had to besiege his former capital, Lugdunum, as its citizens were particularly devoted to Nero, which led Lucius Verginius Rufus, the governor of Germania Superior, to march on Vindex.
+He besieged Vesontio, capital of the Sequani, a tribe that supported Vindex, who had to leave the siege of Lugdunum to come to their aid.
 Before Vesontio, Verginius and Vindex had a talk, during which they agreed to unite their forces against Nero.
-However, Verginius' legions ignored the agreement and charged the unprepared troops of Vindex, of whom up to 20,000 died, while Vindex committed suicide.
-Soon after, the Rhine legions proclaimed Verginius emperor, but he refused to accept.
+Verginius' legions ignored the agreement and charged the unprepared troops of Vindex, of whom up to 20,000 died, while Vindex committed suicide.
+Soon after, the Rhine legions proclaimed Verginius emperor but he refused to accept.
 The soldiers were motivated by their hatred of Galba, as they had not forgotten his term as governor of Germania Superior in 39–41, during which he harshly repressed the legions that had supported the rebellion of Lentulus Gaetilicus in 39.

 In Rome, Nero was unable to organise resistance to Galba's claim and was even thinking about fleeing to Egypt.
 The decisive move came from Nymphidius Sabinus, deputy prefect of the Praetorian Guard, who convinced his men to abandon Nero, by promising that Galba would give each of them 30,000 sesterces (equivalent to 10 years of wages), while he expected to be rewarded by the new emperor.
 On 9 June 68, the Senate declared Nero enemy of the state and proclaimed Galba emperor, which prompted Nero's suicide.